ibnuda/fpmortals/manuscript/complete.md

 sehingga kita dapat mengelompokkan atau penghapusan duplikasi atas I/O jaringan intensif.

-In this section we will learn how to create free structures, and how they can be used.

 Pada bagian ini, kita akan mempelajari cara untuk membuat struktur data *free* (gratis) dan cara penggunaannya.

 ### `Free` (`Monad`)

-Fundamentally, a monad describes a sequential program where every step depends on the previous one.
-We are therefore limited to modifications that only know about things that we've already run and the next thing we are going to run.

 Pada dasarnya, sebuah monad mendeskripsikan program berurutan dimana setiap tahap bergantung pada tahap sebelumnya.
 Maka dari itu, kita tidak bisa serta-merta mengubah sesuatu yang hanya tahu apa yang telah dijalankan dan apa yang akan dijalankan.

-A> It was trendy, circa 2015, to write FP programs in terms of `Free` so this is as A> much an exercise in how to understand `Free` code as it is to be able to write A> or use it.
-A>
-A> There is a lot of boilerplate to create a free structure.
-We shall use this A> study of `Free` to learn how to generate the boilerplate.
-A>
 A> Sekitar tahun 2015, sangat trendi untuk menggunakan struktur *free* saat A> menulis program dengan bahasa pemrograman fungsional.
 Jadi, dengan mempelajari A> `Free` kita dapat memahami cara penggunaan dan penulisannya.
 A>
 A> Selain itu, ada banyak plat cetak yang digunakan untuk membuat struktur *free*.
 A> Kita akan menggunakannya untuk mempelajari bagaimana cara membuat plat cetak.

-As a refresher, `Free` is the data structure representation of a `Monad` and is defined by three members

 Sebagai pengingat, `Free` merupakan representasi struktur data dari sebuah `Monad` dan didefinisikan dengan tiga anggota